aditi-3/sp25-cse110-lab4/expose/javascript/part2.md

 # Explore
 #### 1. What will happen at line 12 and why?
 If the code causes an error, explain why.

-    Line 12 will just return the value of i at the end of the for loop iteration. i will be equal to the length of prices.
+    Line 12 will just return the value of i at the end of the for loop iteration.
+It will be equal to the length of prices.It prints 3.

 #### 2. What will happen at line 13 and why?
 If the code causes an error, explain why.

     discountedPrice would return the calculation of prices[i] * (1-discount) for when i = prices.length-1.
 In this case it would be 300*(1-0.5) = 150.

-#### 3. What will happen at line 13 and why?
+#### 3. What will happen at line 14 and why?
 If the code causes an error, explain why.

     finalPrice rounds discountedPrice to the second decimal place, but it will still be printed as an integer, 150.

 #### 4. What will this function return?
 Give a brief explanation why.
 If the code causes an error, explain why

     The final output is an array called discounted that stores all the items and their discounted price.
 We take the original prices of all the items, do the math to calculate the discounted price.
 Store discounted price of each item into discountedPrice variable, then round it and store it into finalPrice.
 Then we push it into the discounted array.
 Once all the item prices are calculated, we return it.
+It returns [50, 100, 150].

 ##### 5. What will happen at line 12 and why?
 If the code causes an error, explain why. ^^^ (assume this function is being called like the others: discountPrices([100, 200, 300], 0.5)).